cblanquera/intime/README.md

 ## Set Up

-The mining software will generate a new wallet called a mining wallet.
-There's a cooling period of 1 week before the mining wallet can start mining and receive funds.
+The mining software will generate a new mining wallet.
+There is a cooling period of 1 week before the mining wallet can start mining and receive funds.
 During this period, the software will download the blockchain and can verify newly entered blocks.
 The cooling period is necessary to determine the stability of the mining hardware.

 > If the mining software goes offline for any reason, the cooling period restarts